awsdocs/amazon-ec2-user-guide/doc_source/create-key-pairs.md

 1. Generate a key pair with a third\-party tool of your choice\.
 For example, you can use ssh\-keygen \(a tool provided with the standard OpenSSH installation\)\.
 Alternatively, Java, Ruby, Python, and many other programming languages provide standard libraries that you can use to create an RSA or ED25519 key pair\.
 **Important**
-The private key must be in the PEM format\.
+The private key must be in the PEM or PPK format\.
 For example, use `ssh-keygen -m PEM` to generate the OpenSSH key in the PEM format\.

 1. Save the public key to a local file\.
 For example, `~/.ssh/my-key-pair.pub`\.
 The file name extension for this file is not important\.

-1. Save the private key to a local file that has the `.pem` extension\.
-For example, `~/.ssh/my-key-pair.pem`\.
+1. Save the private key to a local file that has the `.pem` or `.ppk` extension\.
+For example, `~/.ssh/my-key-pair.pem` or `~/.ssh/my-key-pair.ppk`\.
 **Important**
 Save the private key file in a safe place\.
 You'll need to provide the name of your public key when you launch an instance, and the corresponding private key each time you connect to the instance\.